stajichlab/FGMP/README.md

 IMPORTANT - the 'fgmp.config' file needs to be placed where are the fasta files

-In the file 'fgmp.config' there several environmental variables that need to be set up by the users.
+In the file 'fgmp.config' contains several environmental variables that need to be set up by the user.

 It contains the following variables: